jaykang920/x2/concepts.md

 In some complicated applications, a lot of flows may be attached to a single hub.
 When it is clear that some of the events are meaningful to only a limited set of flows, blindly distributing those events through all the attached flows is definitely not desirable.
-Ports may introduce hub channels to handle this case.
-If a posted event is assigned to a specific channel, only the flows that is explicitly subscribing to that channel would be notified with it.
+Ports may introduce *hub channel* to handle this case.
+If a posted event is assigned to a specific channel, only the flows that are explicitly subscribing to that channel would be notified with it.